The Amalfi Coast in March

 First things first – remember that you are pretty likely to encounter some rain on your vacation during the month.
 Make sure that you’ve packed an umbrella and a waterproof coat or jacket to have with you during the day, and check the forecast before you go out so you’re not caught unaware by the weather.

 Because you’re visiting just before the start of the high season for tourism, it’s a great idea to plan visits to some of the Amalfi Coast’s top-rated tourist attractions.
-Whilst they won’t be totally empty, they’ll be void of the huge crowds that tend to gather over the summer months and give you the chance to see places like Positano, visit the Emerald Cave on a boat tour, take a day trip to Capri or spend the afternoon at the Villa Rufolo in Ravello.
+While they won’t be totally empty, they’ll be void of the huge crowds that tend to gather over the summer months and give you the chance to see places like Positano, visit the Emerald Cave on a boat tour, take a day trip to Capri or spend the afternoon at the Villa Rufolo in Ravello.

 March is a fantastic time of the year to plan an active vacation in the Amalfi Coast, as the mild temperatures mean that you won’t get too warm when you’re out exploring.
 Walking along the cliffs between coastal towns or across the beaches is lovely, and you can also enjoy boat rides out to nearby islands or just from harbour to harbour, whether you’ve chartered a vessel or are captaining it yourself.